Friday, November 11, 2022

 Close-up of chopped dates covered with malt powder.

-Mix the oats, nuts, and cinnamon in a large bowl.
+Mix the oats, nuts, cinnamon and vanilla in a large bowl.
 DO NOT ADD THE FRUIT AT THIS TIME!

 Mix the maple syrup with the remaining malt powder in a small saucepan.
 Stir over low heat until the malt melts into the syrup.
 Add the cacao butter and stir until melted.